General-Meow/Learning-Python/readme.md

   print(i)

 #over a string
-for ch in "hello this is a string" print(ch)
+for ch in "hello this is a string": print(ch)

 #over a fixed amount of times
-for i in range(5)
+for i in range(5):
   print('hello')
 ```
 - range is actually a function that will return an array of integers from 1 to the number provided